Admit with Confidence. Protect Revenue Before Start of Care.

-Built by a Registered Nurse and former Clinical Director who managed referral intake firsthand, Vantage was designed for one job: catch what matters before your agency commits clinical resources.
+Built by a Registered Nurse and former Clinical Director who managed referral intake firsthand, Vantage was designed to help agencies move faster without lowering their clinical standard.

 Most AI tools generate an answer and stop.
 Vantage is built to show the evidence, verify the regulatory chain, and fail conservatively when support is not strong enough.